 *Photo by: Chen Yu

-So if your little one is having a difficult time sustaining his or her attention for long periods of time, try the following:
+So if your little one is having a difficult time sustaining their attention for long periods of time, try the following:

-- Lock eyes with your baby and the toy
+- Lock eyes with them and the toy.

 Remember to pay attention to your child and what you are doing together.
 Keep in mind that the first years of your little one are very important for their cognitive development, so the more you are present during playtime, the longer their attention span will be!